zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 ## Experiments

-Our training process follows the approach follows Lee et al.'s <d-cite key="lee_learning_2024"></d-cite> approach.
-This training process is described in the Method section.
-We adapted their official implementation for our experiments; the code is available [here](https://anonymous.4open.science/r/SB-MCL-B28E/README.md).
+Our training process follows the approach of Lee et al. <d-cite key="lee_learning_2024"></d-cite>, which is detailed in the Method section.
+We adapted their official implementation for our experiments; the code is available at our [anonymised repository](https://anonymous.4open.science/r/SB-MCL-B28E/README.md).

 ### Datasets
 The following datasets are used in these experiments: CASIA Chinese Handwriting Database (CASIA) <d-cite key="liu_casia_2011"></d-cite> and the Omniglot <d-cite key="lake_human-level_2015"></d-cite> dataset.
 The CASIA dataset consists of 7,356 handwritten characters or classes: 7,185 Chinese characters and 171 symbols (such as punctuation marks and English letters).
 Since the CASIA dataset is used to meta-train the meta-CL algorithms, we split the classes into meta-training and meta-testing sets.
 We reserve 5,356 classes for meta-training and 2,000 classes for meta-testing.